 An allowance for doubtful accounts is recorded on receivable balances which management believes may not be collectible.
 The allowance is based on past experience with the donor or funder and current economic trends.
-At June 30, 2019, the Foundation reserved \$26,550 of its accounts receivable, which are reflected as bad debt expense in the accompanying combined statements of revenues, expenses and changes in net position.
-There was no such allowance for doubtful accounts at June 30, 2020.
+There were no such allowance for doubtful accounts at June 30, 2021 and 2020.